nirajbhattad/data-intensive-applications-notes/books/designing-data-intensive-applications.md

 You should generally **prefer tolerating faults over preventing faults**.

 * **Hardware faults**.
 Until recently redundancy of hardware components was sufficient for most applications.
 As data volumes increase, more applications use a larger number of machines, proportionally increasing the rate of hardware faults. **There is a move towards systems that tolerate the loss of entire machines**.
 A system that tolerates machine failure can be patched one node at a time, without downtime of the entire system (_rolling upgrade_).
 * **Software errors**.
 It is unlikely that a large number of hardware components will fail at the same time.
 Software errors are a systematic error within the system, they tend to cause many more system failures than uncorrelated hardware faults.
+Ex: Deadlocks, Bad System Input, Cascading Failures.
+  Resolutions: monitor and analyze, testing & process isolations.
 * **Human errors**.
 Humans are known to be unreliable.
 Configuration errors by operators are a leading cause of outages.
 You can make systems more reliable:
     - Minimising the opportunities for error, peg: with admin interfaces that make easy to do the "right thing" and discourage the "wrong thing".
     - Provide fully featured non-production _sandbox_ environments where people can explore and experiment safely.